 Drink: Happy Buddha Bar, Craft Beer Bar, Chupa Shots,

 See: Cable Car, Parque Arvi, Guatape, City Tour

-San Andres Island
+4. San Andres Island

-This little known Caribbean island is nestled near Nicaragua and about a 3 hour flight from Colombia’s mainland.
-If you love seafood, beaches, and lounging in the sun – the pace of this laid back island is definitely for you.
-Visit to dive the clear blue waters or just enjoy the year round perfect weather and get away from it all.
+This little-known Caribbean island is nestled near Nicaragua and about a 3-hour flight from Colombia’s mainland.
+San Andres is known for its crystal clear waters making it a popular destination for superb diving and snorkeling.
+Dive into the clear blue waters or just enjoy the year-round perfect weather and get away from it all.

 San Andres Island essentials

-Stay: Rocky Cay or El Centro
+Where to Stay: Rocky Cay or El Centro

 Drink: Grab a bottle of liquor or wine and enjoy it laying on the beach

 See: Rocky Cay Island, San Luis Beach, West View

 Jardin really is a town that time forgot.
 Step back in time in this little farming town untouched by modern times.
 Wander the wholesome market streets of the main square, visit the Basilica, and enjoy the many cafes and restaurants spreading their tables out into the sun.